tulip-control/tulip-control/doc/tutorial.rst

 continuous state, the control signal and the exogenous disturbance, respectively, at time :math:`t`.

-PwaSubsysDyn class is used to represent subsystems of the form :eq:`pwadynamics`.
+LtiSysDyn class is used to represent subsystems of the form :eq:`pwadynamics`.

-     .. autoclass:: discretize.PwaSubsysDyn
+     .. autoclass:: hybrid.LtiSysDyn
 	:noindex:

 The subsystems can be put together to define a piecewise affine system which is represented by PwaSysDyn class.

-     .. autoclass:: discretize.PwaSysDyn
+     .. autoclass:: hybrid.PwaSysDyn
 	:noindex: